Pre-2020 Events Archive

 - 2015 Lightning Talks

-Fourteen new and returning speakers made the fourth annual Lightning Talks a success.
+Fourteen new and returning speakers made the fourth annual Lightning Talks on February 25 a success.
 Kitty Currier organized the event, which took place at Mosher Alumni House.

 - Tommy Dickey and Hot Rod Linkin: Polar Bears and Great Pyrenees Dogs: A Matter of Scale!